xtaci/kcptun/README.md

 > Reference: http://google.github.io/snappy/

-Compression may save bandwidth for **PLAINTEXT** data, it's quite useful for specific scenarios as cross-datacenter replications, by compressing the redologs in dbms or kafka-like message queues and then transfer the data streams across the continent can be much faster.
+Compression can save bandwidth for **PLAINTEXT** data and is particularly useful for specific scenarios such as cross-datacenter replication.
+Compressing redologs in database management systems or Kafka-like message queues before transferring data streams across continents can significantly improve speed.

-Compression is enabled by default, you can disable it by setting ```-nocomp``` on **BOTH** KCP Client & KCP Server **MUST** be **IDENTICAL**.
+Compression is enabled by default.
+You can disable it by setting ```-nocomp``` on **BOTH** the KCP Client and KCP Server (the setting **MUST** be **IDENTICAL** on both sides).

 #### SNMP